carolinaborim/documentation/source/includes/telemetry_api/_trackingPoints.md

 There are some parameters that can be sent to `GET /trackingPoints/{id}` to get more data on the response such as `include=duty,equipment`.

-## tracking points request parameters
+## Tracking points request parameters

 > curl example to get a list of tracking points sending paramenters: